hkleen/KiBot/docs/source/configuration/sup_globals.rst

       -  ``cross_using_kicad`` :index:`: <pair: global options; cross_using_kicad>` [:ref:`boolean <boolean>`] (default: ``true``) When using KiCad 7+ let KiCad cross the components.
       -  ``csv_accept_no_ref`` :index:`: <pair: global options; csv_accept_no_ref>` [:ref:`boolean <boolean>`] (default: ``false``) Accept aggregating CSV files without references (Experimental).
       -  ``date_format`` :index:`: <pair: global options; date_format>` [:ref:`string <string>`] (default: ``'%Y-%m-%d'``) Format used for the day we started the script.
-         Is also used for the PCB/SCH date formatting when `time_reformat` is enabled (default behavior).
+         Is also used for the PCB/SCH date formatting when `time_reformat` is enabled (default behavior). |br|
          Uses the `strftime` format.
       -  ``date_time_format`` :index:`: <pair: global options; date_time_format>` [:ref:`string <string>`] (default: ``'%Y-%m-%d_%H-%M-%S'``) Format used for the PCB and schematic date when using the file timestamp.
 Uses the `strftime` format.
       -  ``default_resistor_tolerance`` :index:`: <pair: global options; default_resistor_tolerance>` [:ref:`number <number>`] (default: ``20``) When no tolerance is specified we use this value.
-         Note that I know 5% is a common default, but technically speaking 20% is the default.
+         Note that I know 5% is a common default, but technically speaking 20% is the default. |br|
          Used while creating colored resistors.
       -  ``dir`` :index:`: <pair: global options; dir>` [:ref:`string <string>`] (default: ``''``) Default pattern for the output directories.
 It also applies to the preflights, unless
          `use_dir_for_preflights` is disabled.